 A Conversation About Theology and Culture

-Discover how ministering to youth is like being a cross-cultural missionary?
+Is ministering to youth like being a cross-cultural missionary?
 You'd better believe it.

-The parallels between ministry within youth culture and global missions have long been touted by youth ministry experts, yet few resources exist to help youth pastors and youth workers benefit practically from the insights of missiologists.
-In Youth Ministry as Mission, Brian Hull and Patrick Mays fill this gap with an introduction to missiology, missions practice, and missionary witness tailored especially to a youth ministry context.
+The parallels between ministry within youth culture and global missions have long been touted by youth ministry experts, yet few resources exist to help youth workers benefit practically from the insights of missiologists.
+In Youth Ministry as Mission, Brian Hull and Patrick Mays fill this gap with an introduction to missiology, missions practice, and missionary witness tailored especially for a youth ministry context.

-Youth ministers will discover missiological language that describes realities they face regularly and activities of cross-cultural missionaries that translate well into developing leaders within youth ministries.
-Hull and Mays address issues such as these:
+Youth ministers will discover missiological language that describes realities they face regularly and activities of cross-cultural missionaries that translate well into leaders within youth ministries.
+Hull and Mays address issues such as:

 - Understanding the relationship of the incarnation to ministering in youth culture